Cycling routes and bike maps in and around

 Find the perfect cycle route in Lower Austria that suits your bike

-Popular bike routes and spots in Lower Austria
+Top cycle routes in and around Lower Austria

 Danube Cycle Path

 Water and wineThe Danube is the second longest river in Europe, spanning the continent from the Black Forest to the Black Sea.
 The breathtaking Danube Cycle Path directly follows its course.
 On its mostly flat stretch through Lower Austria, the route leads through meadow landscapes and vineyards and is very popular with families.
 Highlights in scenic Wachau are the legendary castle ruins of Dürnstein and a visit to a traditional Heurigen restaurant and winery.

 Featured routes around the Danube Cycle Path in Lower Austria

 Sun and funThe long-distance cycle route EuroVelo 9, which spans the continent from the Baltic Sea to the Adriatic Sea, passes through Lower Austria.
 The so-called “Thermenradweg” (Thermal Baths Cycle Path) takes cyclists all the way from the south of Vienna to the Styrian border.
 Pleasantly flat and within easy reach of thermal baths and the sunny vineyards, the 100 kilometers (62 miles) long route presents an easy ride for cyclists of all levels.

 Featured routes around the Thermal Baths Cycle Route